Local SEO is the act of optimising your business’ online presence in terms of your local area.

 To ‘localise’ your website means to include your local region throughout.
 For example, including your city, county or region name.
 However, this needs to be done in a natural way so it flows within your content.
 Here at Wriggle Marketing, we can perform website localisations to any Small and Medium businesses (SMEs).
 We are even able to localise a businesses website which may have several locations.
 This may involve creating separate pages for each location.
 Take a look at our client Bizzy Maid to see how we localised their 5 locations.
 Localisation can also be translated into blog posts byways of local events and discussing what your business offers in terms of these events.

 We will ensure that your site is featured on all of your local online business directories, as well as citation sites.
 This includes optimising your Google My Business and social profiles (Facebook, Twitter and Youtube).
 We will make sure your NAP – Name, Address and Phone number is correlated correctly to each site.
 Having even one thing incorrect within these details can cause Google to get confused and it may even disregard your business altogether and your rankings could be greatly affected.
-The more information you have on your business directories, the higher your rankings to become.
+The more information you have on your business directories, the higher your rankings will be.

 Google’s new algorithms favour that of local businesses over potential spam companies.